Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: System Overview of the Soft Snake Robot

 \section{System Overview of the Soft Snake Robot}

-Our soft snake robot consists of $n$ pneumatically actuated soft links.
-Each soft link of the robot is made of Ecoflex\texttrademark~00-30 silicone rubber.
+As shown in Fig.~\ref{fig:mechatronics}, our soft snake robot is a subtype of WPI-SRS series robot\cite{mluo2020}.
+It consists of $4$ pneumatically actuated soft links.
+The soft links are made of Ecoflex\texttrademark~00-30 silicone rubber.
+Each soft link of the robot has two air chambers mimicking antagonistic muscle (detailed structure of the soft body can be found in \cite{luo2017toward, mluo2020}).
 The links are connected through rigid bodies enclosing the electronic components that are necessary to control the snake robot.
+Each rigid body contains an ESP32 module (powered by a Lithium-polymer battery) for control command communication and a pair of SMC-S070C-SCG solenoid valves that control the inflation and deflation of the air chambers.
+Only one chamber on each link is active (pressurized) at a time.
 In addition, the rigid body components have a pair of one-direction wheels to model the anisotropic friction of real snakes.
-Only one chamber on each link is active (pressurized) at a time.